What is Freedom of Information (FOI)

 How to make an FOI Request

-All requests must be in writing (by mail, email or fax) and be accompanied by an application fee of $29.60 (as of 1 July 2019).
+All requests must be in writing and be accompanied by an application fee of $31.80.

-Please use the form below to submit any FOI requests to Council.
+You may use the form below to submit an FOI request to Council.

 This form can be used to make a Freedom of Information request to the Greater Shepparton City Council under the Freedom of Information Act 1982 (Vic).